ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 In the new dialog tap on `Method` > `Direct Installation`.

-When the installation finished, tap on `Reboot`.
+When the installation finished, tap on "Reboot".

 ## Enable developer options